Planning Your Trip to Manuel Antonio

 Keep in mind that while Costa Rica is a geographically small country, it's also very mountainous.
 So, getting across the country is not always as quick as you might think by looking at the map.
 When planning your trip through Costa Rica and to the Manuel Antonio National Park, you may find it preferable to focus on a particular area and see that properly, rather than rush about and risk spending more time in a car or bus than out in nature.

 For more, see our Ultimate Guide to Manuel Antonio National Park.

 Manuel Antonio in an Afternoon

 If your time in Costa Rica, or this part of the country, is limited, you can pick some of the highlights of Manuel Antonio that interest you most and see them in half a day.

 An ideal activity for a few hours is to take a guided nature walk.
 While you are free to wander through the Manual Antonio park by yourself, you're likely to miss most of the interesting animals and birds, or if you do spot them, have far less understanding of what you're seeing.

 The trails through the park are mostly flat, so are suitable for travelers with a range of fitness levels, including families.
-Naturalist guides will point out sloths, hawks, iguanas, and different types of monkey, among other creatures.
+Naturalist guides will point out sloths, hawks, iguanas, and different types of monkeys, among other creatures.
 Guided walks last for about an hour and cover about 1 mile (1.7 km).
 Afterward, you can continue walking in the park on your own, or relax on one of the beautiful beaches.